saintlyzero/NestedFetch/README.md

 ## How to contribute

-Contributions are welcomed and anyone can feel free to submit a patch, report a bug or ask for a feature. <br>Please open an issue first in order to encourage and keep tracks of potential discussions
+Contributions are welcomed and anyone can feel free to submit a patch, report a bug 🐛 or ask for a feature 🐣. <br>Please open an issue first in order to encourage and keep tracks of potential discussions 📝